Tropic Air Makes Airline History

 As part of the airline’s largest charitable fundraiser of the year, Tropic Air business partners, staff and customers joined efforts and raised $450 for the Octavia Waight Centre in San Ignacio.
 A check was presented to the organization on Friday, May 6th.

 “I also want to pay tribute to the hard work and dedication of our Tropic Air staff who do so much to encourage our customers to support this remarkable program,” said Steve Schulte, Tropic Air CEO.
-“Our staff pride themselves in being involved in their communities, and this is one way we do that”.
+“Our staff prides themselves on being involved in their communities, and this is one way we do that”.

 The Give Back program moves to Punta Gorda this month, with Corozal scheduled for June.